Education marketing aims at building awareness about your institution and rapport among prospective students to fill seats faster.

 As mentioned earlier, there are lot of repetitive inquiries coming in through website chat.
 Common queries like fee structure, financial aid, course pre-requisites, etc. Having a dedicated team to answer those queries compromises the efficiency of the team.

-Choosing a chatbot automation tool that enables you to have AI-conversations for repetitive queries increases the efficiency of your counsellors as they will spend more time in having conversations with high-intent prospects.
+Choosing a chatbot automation tool that enables you to have AI-conversations for repetitive queries increases the efficiency of your counsellors so that they can spend more time in having conversations with high-intent prospects.

 Chatbot Automation